userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 - Airdrop (sometimes)
 - Audio
 - seemless booting
+- Dual battery since 18th Jul 2026

 # What does not work:

-- Second battery is not detected (visual bug)
 - WP2A Enterprise wifi (limitation of heliport and Itlwm)

 # Setup Required: